 Don Boys, 2010: “No fruit fly, peppered moth or any other creature has formed a new creature through mutations and natural selection, and more and more top scientists are supporting that position.
 The co-holder of the 1945 Nobel Prize for developing penicillin, Sir Ernest [sic, Ernst] Chain, called natural selection and chance mutations a “hypothesis based on no evidence…”…The 1971 winner of the Nobel Prize in science, Dr. Dennis Gabor (died 1979) said: “I just cannot believe that everything developed by random mutations…” [Almost a Thousand Major Scientists Dissent from Darwin!
 Dr. Don Boys.
 Canada Free Press.
 May 2, 2010]

 Boys doesn’t just allot himself “more and more” scientists, he’s now promoted them to “top scientists.”
-To prove his point, Boys lists Ernst Chain and Dennis Gabor, who both died in 1979, some 34 years ago.
+To prove his point, Boys lists Ernst Chain and Dennis Gabor, who both died in 1979, some 34 years ago, before Henry Morris started saying “more and more.”
 (The list to which he refers lists one, exactly one, member of the US National Academy of Sciences, that is, one living “top scientist.”)
-Clearly, there are “more and more” anti-evolution top scientists in the graveyard.
+Sure, there are “more and more” anti-evolution top scientists, in the cemetery.

 Casey Luskin, 2013: “As many ENV readers already know, we now live in a “post-Darwinian” world, where more and more evolutionary biologists are realizing that neo-Darwinism is failing, so they scramble to propose new materialistic evolutionary models…” [Casey Luskin, Three (or Four) Reasons Everyone Should Read Darwin's Doubt.
 ENV, April 9, 2013.]

-Trope: “A Growing Number” or “An Increasing Number” of Creationists
+Creationist Trope: “A Growing Number” or “An Increasing Number”

-Not only are “more and more” scientists opposing evolution, but “an increasing number” or “a growing number” of scientists have turned to creationist or ID alternative theories.
+Not only are “more and more” scientists opposing evolution, but there is “an increasing number” or “a growing number” of scientists have turned to creationist or ID alternative theories.

 Evan Shute, 1961: “I suspect that the creationist has less mystery to explain away than the wholehearted evolutionist. … I concede micro-evolution, of course, which is the origin by evolutionary processes of species, genera, and even families.
 An increasing number of thoughtful scientists seem to be adopting this view, which I should add is decades old, and far from being original.”
 [Evan Shute, Flaws in the Theory of Evolution, (1961) p.
 2.]

-Twenty years later, the number was still growing.
+Twenty years later, their number was still growing.

 Henry Morris, 1981: “Matter of fact, there are now thousands of scientists who have become creationists, and these are in fairly recent years [recent as of 1981].
-As a matter of fact most of us, including myself, once were evolutionists, but have become convinced that creationism is a better scientific explanation.
+As a matter of fact most of us, including myself, once were evolutionists [sure you were], but have become convinced that creationism is a better scientific explanation.
 And so even though we represent a minority in science, it is a significant and a growing minority.”
 [Henry Morris in 1981 debate against Ken Miller.]

 Yes, of course it would be inappropriate to list their names.
 That would require them to exist.
 But trust him, there are thousands.
 Thousands, as of 1982– and rapidly growing for twenty years!
 The theory of evolution is doomed.

-Eight years after that, the number was growing and growing:
+Six years after Kenyon, their number was still growing and growing:

 Mark Looy, 1990: “Even though the large majority of modern scientists still embrace an evolutionary view of origins, there is a significant and growing number of scientists who have abandoned evolution altogether and have accepted creation instead.”
 [Mark Looy, "I Think; Therefore, There is a Supreme Thinker," Impact, 208, October, 1990, p. i.]

-Four years after that, Henry Morris’ son, John D. Morris, started taking up the family, um, business.
-He continues his father’s tradition of originality and innovation, replacing Henry’s “significant and increasing number” with “in droves.”
+Four years after that, Henry Morris’ son, John D. Morris, an engineer like his father, started taking up the family, um, business.
+He still continues his father’s tradition of originality and innovation, replacing Henry’s “significant and increasing number” with “in droves.”
 And they say creationists aren’t creative!

-John D. Morris, 1994: “Even scientists are leaving Darwinian evolution in droves, recognizing that strictly natural processes, operating at random on inorganic chemicals, could never have produced complex living cells.
-They have grown weary of arguing how random mutations in a highly complex genetic code provide improvements in it.”
+John D. Morris, 1994: “Even scientists are leaving Darwinian evolution in droves, recognizing that strictly natural processes, operating at random on inorganic chemicals, could never have produced complex living cells.”
 [John D. Morris, The Young Earth, (1994), p.
 121.]

 But his father kept a steady hand on the family business for decades.
-Twenty years after Morris himself said the number was “growing” in 1981 and 1982, and forty years after Evan Shute said it was “an increasing number” in 1961, the number was still growing and growing and growing.
+Twenty years after the elder Morris had said their number was “growing”, and forty years after Evan Shute said their number was “increasing”, their number was still growing and growing and growing.

-Henry Morris, 2002: “Creation scientists may be in the minority so far, but their number is growing, and most of them (like this writer) were evolutionists at one time, having changed to creationism at least in part because of what they decided was the weight of scientific evidence.”
+Henry Morris, 2002: “Creation scientists may be in the minority so far, but their number is growing, and most of them (like this writer) were evolutionists at one time [sure you were], having changed to creationism at least in part because of what they decided was the weight of scientific evidence.”
 [Henry Morris, "What are Evolutionists Afraid of?", Back to Genesis, No. 168 (Dec.
 2002).]

 Grant Jeffrey, 2003: “As a result of the tremendous advances in the study of genetics, molecular biology, and the acknowledgement that the fossil record does not provide any support for the theory of evolution, a growing number of scientists have either publicly rejected evolution or have expressed very serious reservations about Darwin’s theory. ” [Grant R. Jeffrey, Creation, (2003), p.168]

-And now, respected historian “Professor” David Barton, who has proven Thomas Jefferson was a fundamentalist Christian and opposed Darwinism before it was invented– “Professor” Barton, a scholar whose title and fact-claims are totally reliable.
+And now, respected historian “Professor” David Barton, who has proven Thomas Jefferson was a fundamentalist Christian and opposed evolutionary theory before it was invented– “Professor” Barton, a scholar whose title is as reliable as his factual claims.

-“Professor” David Barton, 2008: “This position of intelligent design, also called the anthropic or teleological view, is now embraced by an increasing number of contemporary distinguished scientists, non-religious though many of them claim to be.”
+“Professor” David Barton, 2008: “This position of intelligent design… is now embraced by an increasing number of contemporary distinguished scientists, non-religious though many of them claim to be.”
 [David Barton, "The Founding Fathers on Creation and Evolution" (2008).]

-Answers in Genesis also tells us there is at last in 2009 “a growing number”.
+Creationist ministry Answers in Genesis also tells us at long last, in 2009 there is “a growing number”.

 Answers in Genesis, 2009(?): “The history of science (and humanity) is filled with majority views being incorrect.
-Evolution is another such idea. …Finally, there are a growing number of scientists, creationist and not, who do not find the supposed evidence for evolution to be valid or acceptable. …it is past time for the myths of evolution—and the myth of evolution itself—to be dismissed once and for all.”
-[Answers in Genesis, (Undated, apparently 2009)]
+Evolution is another such idea. …Finally, there are a growing number of scientists, creationist and not, who do not find the supposed evidence for evolution to be valid or acceptable. …it is past time for… the myth of evolution itself—to be dismissed once and for all.”
+[Answers in Genesis, Undated, apparently 2009]

-“Finally” in 2009 there was “a growing number”– “finally”, they said, 28 years after Henry Morris first said there was “a growing number” and a half-century after Evan Shute said it.
-But in 2009, they got it “finally”, so there was no “growing number” until 2009.
+“Finally” they said, 28 years after Henry Morris first said they had “a growing number” and a half-century after Evan Shute said it.
+But in 2009, they got their growing number “finally”, meaning there was no “growing number” before 2009.

 We all agree it is “past time” for evolution to be dismissed, considering that creationists have been predicting its imminent death for… 30 years… 40 years… a half-century… how far back can we go?
-We’ll see in a moment.
+We’ll see below.

 Intelligent Design Proponents Agree: There are “A Growing Number” of These Geniuses